trickerer01/Ruxx/README.md

 - Very long search queries will cause website to return empty result.
 Generally this happens when trying to add too many `-tags` to narrow down the search.
 If resulting query is too long Ruxx will automatically create a specific [negative group](#tags-syntax) from excessive `-tags` and use them as an additional filter.
 The message will be given as follows: `<X> 'excluded tags combination' custom filter(s) parsed`

 #### Using from console
 It's possible to use Ruxx as a cmdline tool.
-In the main window you can find a `Cmd` section.
-It generates your cmdline arguments every time you make a change - use those arguments as an example
+In main window you will find a `Cmd` section - it generates your cmdline arguments every time you make a change - use those arguments as an example.
+In console window you may need to escape some of them (path, 'or' groups, tags containing dot(s), etc.).
+Most arguments are optional though - the only ones required are `module` and `tags`
 Invoke `Ruxx --help` for full help

 #### Logging